wyattscarpenter/cs3113/4/README.txt

 Bugs and Assumptions
 This project contains no bugs to the best of my knowledge at this time.
 The project assumes you have permission to write to whatever file your ZDISK environment variable is set to (or vdisk1 in the current directory)
-The project assumes you ar ok with truncation of long file names.
+The project assumes you are ok with truncation of long file names.

 References
 For this project, I used as references the man pages and the information and materials presented as part of the class.